CaptainProton42/2DGrassShaderDemo/docs/README.md

 ## Conclusion

 I hope this small writeup was somewhat helpful or at least interesting to you.
-You're welcome to leave feadback at my Twitter ([@CaptainProton42](https://twitter.com/captainproton42)) or directly on [GitHub](https://github.com/CaptainProton42/2DGrassShaderDemo/issues).
+You're welcome to leave feadback at my Twitter ([@CaptainProton42](https://twitter.com/captainproton42)) or directly in the issues on [GitHub](https://github.com/CaptainProton42/2DGrassShaderDemo/issues).